JELH8980/Quadcopter-EKF-Integration/README.md

 User-Friendly Tuning: Tinker with the controller parameters using a straightforward interface, allowing for basic customization and performance optimization.

-Visualization for Understanding: Gain insights into your drone's behavior with simple visualization tools.
+Visualization for Understanding: Gain insights into a drone's behavior with simple visualization tools.
 Basic plots and graphics help illustrate its dynamics, control responses, and sensor fusion outputs.

 Plant Model Simplification: The plant model attempts to capture some aspects of nonlinear dynamics and includes basic disturbances for a somewhat realistic simulation.